 The essay must be typed, double-spaced, and no more than 650 words.
 Late essays will be docked 5% per day.
 Essays longer than 650 words will be marked down.

 Write a rhetorical analysis on one of the choices below.
 For several of these, you can opt to compare trailers.
 This option is indicated by “and/or.”
 Check to make sure you’re watching the trailer that is listed below; often there are different versions, and you want to be sure that the item you wrote on is the one I’m thinking of when I mark your paper.
 For this reason I’ve included the full address.

-You must include a skeletal outline (125-225 words) at the start of the paper.
-See the skeletal outline samples on the opening credits of Mad Men (in Rhetorical Analysis Samples) and Lord of War (rhetoric sample).
+You must include a scratch outline (125-225 words) at the start of the paper.
+See the scratch outline samples on the opening credits of Mad Men (in Rhetorical Analysis Samples) and Lord of War (rhetoric sample).

 Don’t use a cover page or folder.
 Simply put your full name in the top right hand corner of all pages (i.e. Roger Clark – 1) and staple the pages together.
 Provide word counts for both the outline and the essay (as in the Mad Men sample).

-Items currently on Netflix are marked with an N, Amazon Prime with AP.
+Items on Netflix are marked with an N, Amazon Prime with AP.